Antoinette Hendrika Nijhoff-Wind

 Antoinette Hendrika "A.H."
 Nijhoff-Wind (9 June 1897 – 22 May 1971) was a Dutch writer.
-At her home in the hamlet of Little Valkenisse at Biggekerke, she provided a meeting place for artists.
+She provided a meeting place for artists at her home in the hamlet of Little Valkenisse at Biggekerke.

 Biography

 A. H. Nijhoff-Wind was born Antoinetta "Netty" Hendrika Wind in The Hague.
 In 1916 she married poet Martinus Nijhoff but they only lived together for a couple of years.
-Their son Faan Nijhoff was born in 1916 in Breda, real name Wouter Stefan Nijhoff.
-Later he was to study photography in Paris under Man Ray and worked using the name Stephen Storm.
+Their son Faan Nijhoff, real name Wouter Stefan Nijhoff, was born in 1916 in Breda.
+Later he was to study photography in Paris under Man Ray and worked under the name Stephen Storm.

 In 1920 Nijhoff-Wind moved to Italy to manage a boarding house at Settignano with her lover Maria Tesi; from this experience she wrote The Four Deaths.

-In 1929 Nijhoff-Wind moved to Paris and there she met the British visual artist Marlow Moss, who would become her lover.
+In 1929 Nijhoff-Wind moved to Paris and there she met British visual artist Marlow Moss, who would become her lover.

-After the liberation Nijhoff-Wind reunited with Marlow Moss and they lived alternately in The Hague with her husband Martinus Nijhoff and in Cornwall, where Moss had a studio near Lamorna Cove.
+After World War II, Nijhoff-Wind reunited with Marlow Moss and they lived alternately in The Hague, with her husband Martinus Nijhoff, and in Cornwall, where Moss had a studio near Lamorna Cove.

-After the death of Martinus Nijhoff in 1953 Nijhoff-Wind settled in the hamlet of Little Valkenisse at Biggekerke, which she inherited from her husband.
+After the death of Martinus Nijhoff in 1953, she settled in the hamlet of Little Valkenisse at Biggekerke, which she inherited from her husband.
 The house continued to be a meeting place for artists.

 She died on 21 March 1971 and is buried in the cemetery of Biggekerke.
 On the tomb is an image created by Marlow Moss.